 Irresistible almond cookies that taste rich and buttery, despite being free of oil, eggs, butter and dairy.
-They are naturally grain-free, gluten-free, Paleo & vegan, plus they can be varied in countless ways.
+They are naturally grain-free, gluten-free, Paleo & vegan, plus, they can be made keto-friendly with 1 substitution.

 These are the cookies I want, and I am pretty certain you will want them, too.

 And ridiculously easy.
 The dough takes roughly 1 minute to prepare (that’s averaging up) with the help of nothing more than a medium-size bowl and a spoon.

 The texture?
 Tender and crisp-chewy, similar to a macaron, but more substantial.
 The sweetness?
 Spot on (not too much, nor too little).
 And buttery?
 Very buttery, in fact, despite having no butter, or added oil of any kind.